binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

        }
     }

-To drive the development of the `Sanitisation` API, we wrote the following tests and created a `MockedOperationContext`, code that is not included here.
-We also used RhinoMocks as our mocking framework which is no longer being maintained.
-I would recommend NSubstitute instead, if you were looking for a mocking framework for .NET.
-We also used NLog and wrapped it in `Common.Wrapper.Log`
+To drive the development of the `Sanitisation` API, I wrote the following tests and created a `MockedOperationContext`, code that is not included here.
+I also used RhinoMocks as the mocking framework, which is no longer being maintained.
+I would recommend NSubstitute instead as a mocking framework for .NET.
+We also used NLog, and wrapped it in `Common.Wrapper.Log`

 {title="Drive sanitisation API development", linenos=off, lang=C#}
     using System;